palainp/mirage-sshfs/etc/README.md

 Also note that root must accept the server fingerprint prior any autofs connexion, the easiest way to do that is to connect to the server a first time before using autofs.
-Another, discouraged, option can be to add `StrictHostKeycheing=no` in the `auto.sshfs` file.
+Another, discouraged, option can be to add `StrictHostKeyChecking=no` in the `auto.sshfs` file.

 This will automount the block when you move to `/mnt/sshfs/local`